History of slavery in Florida: Treatment of Blacks under Spanish rule

-Under the Spanish, enslaved workers had rights: to marry, to own property, to buy their own freedom.
+Under the Spaniards, enslaved workers had rights: to marry, to own property, to buy their own freedom.
 They were not chattel.
 Free Blacks, as long as they accepted Catholicism, were not subject to legal discrimination.
 No one was born into slavery.
 Mixed "race" marriages were not illegal, and mixed "race" children could inherit property, as later Zephaniah Kingsley's inheritors had to fight successfully for.

 Zephaniah Kingsley

 During the second Spanish period, when slaves continued to escape from their British, then American owners and take refuge in Florida, the North American slave trade was to a large extent centered on Florida.
 Besides those seeking to recover escaped slaves, the newly enslaved could be freely imported to Florida from Africa, and planters and their representatives went to Florida to buy them and then smuggle them into the U.S.

 At the center of Florida's slave trade was the colorful trader and slavery defender, Quaker Zephaniah Kingsley, owner of slaving vessels (boats).
 He treated his enslaved well, allowed them to save for and buy their freedom (at a 50% discount), and taught them crafts like carpentry, for which reason his highly-trained, well-behaved slaves sold for a premium.
 After Florida became American, Kingsley, after trying unsuccessfully to prevent Florida from treating free Blacks as unwelcome (see below), left for what at the time was Haiti (today the Dominican Republic).